Hecate2/how-to-debug-neo/README.md

 git clone git@github.com:neo-project/neo.git
 ```

-And you may still need to download the [release](https://github.com/neo-project/neo-node/releases) of `Neo.CLI`.
+And you may still need to download the [release](https://github.com/neo-project/neo/releases) of `Neo.CLI` (Do not use v3.7.6 if you see it).
 This is just for two `leveldb` dll files inside the released zip file: `Plugins/LevelDBStore.dll` and `libleveldb.dll`.
 The dlls will be copied into the compiled neo-node later.
+Or, you may build `LevelDBStore.dll` from `neo/src/Plugins/LevelDBStore/LevelDBStore.csproj`.

+Neo > 3.7.4:

+Ignore this and the following paragraph. neo-modules have been migrated into `neo/src/Plugins`.

 Neo <= 3.7.4: